sebdeckers/base-drafts/draft-ietf-quic-http.md

 the message headers of informational (1xx) HTTP responses (see {{!RFC7230}}, Section 3.2 and {{!RFC7231}}, Section 6.2).

-The data stream MUST be half-closed immediately after the transfer of the body.
-If the message does not contain a body, the corresponding data stream MUST still be half-closed without transferring any data.
+The data stream MUST be closed immediately after the transfer of the body.
+If the message does not contain a body, the corresponding data stream MUST still be closed without transferring any data.
 The "chunked" transfer encoding defined in Section 4.1 of {{!RFC7230}} MUST NOT be used.

 Trailing header fields are carried in an additional header block on the message control stream.
 Such a header block is a sequence of HEADERS frames with End